-PC spaces are the social and recreational focal points of a neighbourhood.
-They typically meet the needs of the local community, and in some instances, accommodate Town-wide facilities.
+PC spaces are the social and recreational focal points of a community.
+They typically meet the needs of the local residents and businesses, and in some instances, accommodate Town-wide facilities.
 PC spaces support a balance of active and passive uses.
 PC spaces shall be coordinated with urban school sites, where possible.